hermesthecat/TerminalAI/README.md

 #### Windows Standalone Executable

-For systems without Python, you can build a standalone executable:
+For systems without Python, you can build a standalone executable during the installation process:

-    # Install first, then build executable
+    # Install and build the executable at the same time
     .\install.ps1 -BuildExe

-Or build separately:
-    .\build_exe.ps1

-This creates a portable `ai.exe` that works without Python installation.
+This creates a portable `ai.exe` in the `dist` folder that works without a Python installation.

 First time you run ai, it will install dependencies in a virtual environment and it will ask for the key to the api.